wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

     publish your changes to the repository.

-    📓 Once the publishing of the changes are complete you may go back to DevOps and see all of the files you've placed in the project are now also stored in the repository including the original document, markdown file, and any images.
+    📓 Once the publishing of the changes are complete you may go back to DevOps and see all the files you've placed in the project are now also stored in the repository including the original document, markdown file, and any images.

     ![Up To DevOps](images/to_devops.png)

-That is it for initating the conversion of the original document into a Markdown document and posting it into a repository.
+That is it for initiating the conversion of the original document into a Markdown document and posting it into a repository.

 ## Modifying a Document